samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

   {{< /column >}}
   {{< column >}}
     {{< points type="positives" title="Deno Deploy positives" >}}
-- Deno projects work with Deno Deploy straight out of the box
+- Deno projects work with Deno Deploy straight out of the box providing an intuitive and straightforward developer experience
 - Effective, straight to the point dashboard
 - Support for connections with database servers because of socket support
 - Trigger new deploy on GitHub repo commit
     {{< /points >}}
     {{< points type="negatives" title="Deno Deploy negatives" >}}
 - Only 34 different locations
+- Playground environment is lacking in some features such being able to set request body, headers, be able to see HTTP requests...
 - GitHub required to make an account, no support for other git hosters for pulling code
 - Limited analytics, no custom time period
     {{< /points >}}